Double soft current at one-loop in QCD: Simplified differential equation approaches for master integrals

 \section{Simplified differential equation approaches for master integrals}

-The set of master-integrals in our problem can be classified into two topologies as depicted in Figure \ref{fig:7}.
+The master integrals in our problem fall into two topologies, shown in Fig.~(\ref{fig:7}).
 The first corresponds to single soft emission.
-The propagator list for the second pentagon topology is
+The propagators of the pentagon topology are

-The results for soft triangle or soft box can be achieved by traditional Feynman parameter approach.
-To obtain the soft pentagon integral~\cite{Bern:1993kr}, traditional differential equations could be too involved to solve, the proposal here is to formulate differential equations with respect to a parameter~\cite{Papadopoulos:2014lla}.
+Soft triangles and boxes are obtained via standard Feynman parameterization.
+For the soft pentagon integral~\cite{Bern:1993kr}, the traditional differential equations method is involved, here we formulate differential equations with respect to an auxiliary variable~\cite{Papadopoulos:2014lla}.

-To this end we define a new topology with a parameter $z$, which amounts to replacing $q_2$ with $z q_2$:
+To this end, we introduce a family of topologies parameterized by the variable $z$, by replacing $q_2$ with $z q_2$:

-Now each master integral carries the parameter $z$, and the soft triangle or soft box are obtained by replacing $q_2$ with $z q_2$ in their results Eq.~(\ref{eq:low point}).
-For the pentagon integral $I_{z;11111}$ we form an differential equation with respect to $z$, in doing so we define three rescaling invariants for the current problem:
+Each master integral now carries the parameter $z$.
+The soft triangles or boxes follows from replacement $q_2 \to z q_2$ in their closed forms Eq.~(\ref{eq:low point}).
+For the pentagon integral $I_{z;11111}$, we derive a $z$-differential equation treating the following three rescaling invariants as fixed numbers